PinYuanChen/pinyuan.github.io/_posts/2023-10-31-mocking-network-requests-with-urlprotocol.md

 *Notice:* The content presented in this blog post is inspired by and derived from the [Essential Developer](https://www.essentialdeveloper.com/) course.
 All credit for the foundational concepts and methodologies goes to the creators of this course.
 This post is an attempt to share and expand upon the knowledge I've gained from it.
 >

-At the early stages of development, it's common for the backend server to be unfinished.
-So, how can app developers create tests for network requests in these situations?
-Furthermore, even with a functioning server, unstable network conditions can lead to inconsistent test results and longer test durations, potentially slowing development.
+At the early stages of development, it's common for the backend server to be not ready yet.
+So, how can we app developers create tests for network requests in such situations?
+Furthermore, even with a functioning server, unstable network conditions can cause flaky test results and longer test durations, potentially slowing development.
 How can we tackle these challenges while still ensuring robust testing for our apps?

 As to the first question, the answer is "YES".
 Even without a complete server, you can still craft tests to assess various scenarios using networking frameworks like URLSession, Alamofire, and others.
 According to Apple's testing guidelines presented in [WWDC](https://developer.apple.com/videos/play/wwdc2018/417), our test suite should resemble a pyramid.
 At its base are numerous unit tests, followed by a smaller set of medium-sized integration tests, and capped off with a select few end-to-end tests.